nickjenvey/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Learned how to navigate an existing code base and define new features using a unfamiliar language.
+Simulating real-world situations I was able to implement the features without thorough explanation.

 ## Setup